HaoxuanXu/Stock_Market_Trend_Prediction/README.md

         and isn't predictive in nature
         * A crossover may look good on the indicator, but it doesn't mean that the price will make a big move.

+* ##### Bollinger Bands Values (BBANDS)
+    * Bollinger Band is a tool used in the technical analysis.
+It is defined by a series of lines that are plotted two standard deviations--both positively and negatively--away from the simple moving average (SMA) of the price of a security, but can be adjusted to user preferences.
+    * Bollinger Bands identify a stock's high and low volatility points.
+While it can be a real challenge to forecast future prices and price cycles, volatility changes and cycles are relatively easy to identify.

+    * **Formula:**\
+    BBW = (TBP - BBP) / SMAC
+        * BBW: Bollinger Band Width
+        * TBP: Top Bollinger Band (the top 20 periods)
+        * BBP: Bottom Bollinger Band (the bottom 20 periods)
+        * SMAC: Simple moving average close (the middle 20 periods)